Alberto Serra: Playing career

 Born in the then-independent municipality of Sarria on 20 October 1870.
 Serra began his sporting career with the practice of rowing and his first articles were published in the magazine of the Club Regatas de Barcelona.
 His first contact with football was in 1892, when the Englishmen James Reeves, the spokesman for the British members of Club Regatas (or British Club Regatas), approached the club's Catalan members to propose the idea of creating a well-organized football club.
 At that time, football was a sport practically unknown in the city, so most ignored him, but Serra, a sports lover, decided to give it a try after being convinced by Reeves's enthusiasm and passion.
 Together with Reeves and some other football pioneers in the city, such as George Cockram, the Morris brothers (Samuel and Enrique) and Henry W. Brown, they formed the Barcelona Football Club in late 1892.
 Serra was the figurehead of the team's Catalan members who, together with him, were crucial in its success.

 This entity held the first known football match in the city, which was held at Hippodrome of Can Tunis on 25 December 1892.
 It remains unclear if he actually played in this match.
 However, it is known that he played on 12 March 1893, in the historic match between a blue team captained by Mr. Cockram and a red one led by Reeves, representing the latter in a 1–2 loss, with both Blue goals coming from Catalans (Figueras and Barrié).
 The photograph of these two sides just before the match is widely regarded as the oldest photo of a football team in Spain.
 Moreover, this match was the subject of the first proper chronicle of the dispute of a football match, which appears in the newspaper La Dinastia on 16 March 1893, written by Enrique Font Valencia.
-Serra played several friendly matches at Can Tunis and a few others at the Velódromo de la Bonanova between 1892 and 1895, the last of which with Sociedad de Foot-Ball de Barcelona, however, due to the little statistical rigor that the newspapers had at that time, the exact amount of matches and goals he performed is unknown.
+Serra played several friendly matches at Can Tunis and a few others at the Velódromo de la Bonanova between 1892 and 1895, the last of which with Sociedad de Foot-Ball de Barcelona, however, due to the little statistical rigor that the newspapers had at that time, the exact number of matches and goals he performed is unknown.